6170-fa14/6.170-guides/Install.md

 ------
 We'll be using [GitHub](http://github.com/) for official project hand-in, and we recommend using it to coordinate your project work as well, both for individual and team projects.
 GitHub is a free Git hosting service that is very popular for open-source projects.

 For each project we'll create a repository for you with a name like `<your_kerberos_name>_<project_name>`.
-You should receive an email once the repository has been created.
+You should receive an e-mail message once the repository has been created.
 You should then clone your repository to your local machine like this:

     $ git clone https://github.com/6170-fa14/<your_kerberos_name>_<project_name>.git